Sustainability Series Webinars

 - Interpreting the results to help make better informed decisions.

 Many businesses are pursuing objectives beyond profit maximization, and as a result, new types of business organizations are becoming more popular.
 “B Corps” and “Benefit Corporations” both focus on using business for good, but there are some important differences between them.
-Join us for a discussion with Elissa Hillary from Local First, to learn more about B-Corps and Benefit Corporations, the current legal status of Benefit Corporations in Michigan, how becoming a B-Corp can help advance your sustainability goals, and some actionable steps that you can take now.
+To learn more about B-Corps and Benefit Corporations, the current legal status of Benefit Corporations in Michigan, how becoming a B-Corp can help advance your sustainability goals, and some actionable steps that you can take now.

 A circular economy is one that is restorative and regenerative by design and aims to keep products, components, and materials at their highest utility and value at all times.
 This new economic model seeks to ultimately decouple global economic development from finite resource consumption.
 The circular economy could create tremendous opportunities for industrial renewal, regeneration, and innovation.
 In this session we’ll deep dive on the business rationale of the circular economy; what are the drivers for change, concrete business opportunities and what does circular economy look like when applied in the real world.
 The format will be interactive with room for exercises, questions and discussions.